School Age Speech and Language Service

 What happens during an assessment?

-• How your child feels about their communication
+• How your child feels about their communication,

-• Your child’s early developmental history
+• Your child’s early developmental and health information,

-• What support is currently in place
+• What support is currently in place.

 What happens after assessment?

-For many school-aged children, this report marks the end of their involvement with the SLT service as their language needs are such that can be met by education services (see SLT discharge for further information).
-Parents/carers and professionals are, however, welcome to contact the Speech & Language Therapy service by telephone for further information and advice until the young person reaches their 18th birthday.
+For many school-aged children, this report marks the end of their involvement with the SLT service as their language needs are best met through school (see SLT discharge for further information).

 Rating: 1.50/3.
 From 2 votes.